 Standby Charge/Infrastructure Assessment

-An EMWD Standby Charge/Infrastructure Assessment– labeled as “EMWD STDBY-COMBINED CHARGE” on property tax bills – is assessed annually for the purpose of collecting revenue to fund shared costs for necessary infrastructure and infrastructure maintenance.
+An EMWD Infrastructure Availability Charge/Assessment – formerly referred to as “EMWD STDBY-COMBINED CHARGE” on property tax bills – is assessed annually for the purpose of collecting revenue to fund shared costs for necessary infrastructure and infrastructure maintenance.

-How long will the EMWD Standby Charge/Infrastructure Assessment remain on tax bills?
+How long will the EMWD Infrastructure Availability Charge/Assessment remain on tax bills?

 All properties that have been annexed into or become a part of EMWD’s service area are subject to assessments for necessary infrastructure and infrastructure maintenance because there is an implied benefit of having the opportunity to establish water and/or sewer services immediately, or at a later date, which increases the property value.
 All property owners benefit from water and/or wastewater service availability, regardless of whether they are already connected to the system or not, because all properties within EMWD’s service area are considered more valuable by having facilities connected or available to connect versus not having them available at all.